iugamarian/sunobs/INSTALL.md

 ## Fork and Clone

-The best way of contributing to Sunoss is to fork it on your account and then clone it locally.
+The best way of contributing to SunObS is to fork it on your account and then clone it locally.

-`git clone git@github.com:your_github_username/sunoss.git`
+`git clone git@github.com:your_github_username/sunobs.git`

 ## Run it